About

 However, when shooting landscapes, I often find that colours help to express the scene's atmosphere.

 Here is a photo of my grandson and me having one of our deep conversations some years ago.
 Photography is fundamentally about communication in various forms, and this picture serves as a great example of effective communication.
-While we primarily communicate with living beings, there is also a unique resonance that occurs when we photograph landscapes or buildings.
-To successfully capture an image, we first need to understand and interpret the object before reproducing it.

 After retiring from the oil and gas industry, I dedicated most of my time to photography.
-One of the most important lessons I carried over from my previous career is that quality—down to the smallest details—is essential for achieving excellent results.
+One of the most important lessons I carried over from my previous career is that quality, down to the smallest details, is essential for achieving excellent results.

 I use a Fujifilm GFX 100S medium format camera with a variety of lenses.
 For architectural photography, I often utilise a 15mm or 24mm tilt-shift lens to achieve the desired perspectives.
-When necessary, I also incorporate portable lighting equipment, including both continuous light and flash.

 A young boy and an older man wearing sunglasses, smiling at each other.
 The boy is in a red shirt, and the man is in a white and black striped shirt.
 Background features a blurred outdoor setting.